BBillot/EquiTrack/README.md

 If you find it useful for your research, please cite:\
 *SE(3)-Equivariance for 3D Motion Tracking in Medical Images* \
-Billot, Moyer, Hoffmann, Abaci Turk, Gagoski, Grant, Golland \
+Billot, Moyer, Dey, Hoffmann, Abaci Turk, Gagoski, Grant, Golland \
 2023

 If you have any question regarding the usage of this code, or any suggestions to improve it, please raise an issue